MickaelMorgado/MickaelMorgado/README.md

 ## About Me

-- Living in Faro, Portugal - where the sun meets the code
+- Passionate about tech in all forms, from low binary code scripting to NASA's like projects
-- Passionate about both creating games and playing them
+- Recently started 3D modeling / printing, still did some python scripting for blender xD
-- I believe great code is like poetry - elegant, purposeful, and memorable
+- I'm driven by working solutions specially the ones that looks impossible
-- When I'm not coding, you'll find me exploring the beautiful Portuguese coast
+- When I'm not coding, you'll find me reading blockchain and crypto
 - Fueled by coffee and curiosity